GROUND SOURCE HEAT PUMPS

 - Options available for homes with limited space.

-However, the ground source heat pump system can be connected to an exsisting heating system, although some radiatiors may need to be changed.
+The ground source heat pump system can be connected to an existing heating system, although some radiators may need to be changed.

 What to Consider?